Weber / June

 Wireframes and Final Designs

-I created wireframes and visual designs for the internal tool, taking advantage of native elements and structures that could easily be rendered within our SwiftUI framework, coordinating with developers both before and during the design process, adapting to developer requests to provide the best and most efficiently deliverable result.
+I created wireframes and visual designs for Producer, taking advantage of native elements and structures from the SwiftUI framework, coordinating with developers both before and during the design process, and adapting to developer requests for an efficient end product.

 Test Scenarios for QA